-For more than 30 years, the RWSA used a polyphosphate product for corrosion control, and it was very effective in keeping lead and copper out of customer water supplies.
+For some 35 years, the RWSA used a polyphosphate product for corrosion control, and it was very effective in keeping lead and copper out of customer water supplies.
 The RWSA evaluated and implemented a new, blended, orthophosphate product to optimize distribution system lead and copper corrosion control.
-Implementation occurred in December 2019, with a shift to an all-orthophosphate product in February 2021.
+Implementation occurred in late 2019, with a shift to an all-orthophosphate product in early 2021.
 This change received full VDH approval.